 How did this book help me?

-I spent a fairly amount of effort to get through the chapters and to as many exercises as I can.
-Not all of them worked for me and I don’t know if you shall follow this book in the order of the chapters, but it definitely made me more aware of my values, strengths, some gremlins I have and what to look forward to.
+I spent a fairly amount of effort getting through the chapters and to as many exercises as I can.
+Not all of them worked for me and I don’t know if you shall follow this book in the order of the chapters, but it definitely made me more aware of my values, strengths, some gremlins I have, and what to look forward to.

 Here are some exercises I invite you to do for yourself:

-- Take a sheet of paper, a pen and set a timer for 1 minute.
+- Take a sheet of paper and a pen and set a timer for 1 minute.
 Press start and write 20 things you’re good at.
 Don’t stop until you have 20, even if you pass that 1 minute.
-It can be work-related, hobbies or other activities.
+It can be work-related, hobbies, or other activities.